Court rejects appeals by 47 Russians against Olympic bans

-The International Olympic Committee had refused to invite the group of Russians, saying it had evidence of alleged doping in Russian sports.
+”That’s it.
+The story is over,” Russian delegation spokesman Konstantin Vybornov said.

-After two days of hearings, the Court of Arbitration for Sport ruled that the IOC has the right to set its own standards for who is eligible.
+After two days of hearings, the CAS panel ruled that the commissions that evaluated whether Russian applicants were eligible did not act in a ”discriminatory, arbitrary or unfair manner.”

-CAS Secretary General Matthieu Reeb, reading from a statement and declining to take questions, said the IOC process ”could not be described as a sanction but rather as an eligibility decision.”
+CAS secretary general Matthieu Reeb read from a statement and declined to take questions, saying the IOC process ”could not be described as a sanction but rather as an eligibility decision.”

-”The CAS panel found that the applicants did not demonstrate that the manner in which the two special commissions – the Invitation Review Panel and the Olympic Athlete from Russia Implementation Group – independently evaluated the applicants was carried out in a discriminatory, arbitrary or unfair manner.
-The Panel also concluded that there was no evidence the (commissions) improperly exercised their discretion.”

-The IOC issued a statement saying: ”We welcome this decision which supports the fight against doping and brings clarity for all athletes.”
+The IOC and the World Anti-Doping Agency welcomed the decision.
+The IOC said the decision ”supports the fight against doping and brings clarity for all athletes.”

-A vetting process was designed to exclude Russian athletes from the games if IOC officials weren’t sure they were clean, even if they hadn’t been banned for doping.

-Following that, the IOC invited 168 Russians to participate as ”Olympic Athletes from Russia,” competing in neutral uniforms under the Olympic flag in a decision designed to balance the rights of individual athletes with the need for a strong deterrent to doping.

-The CAS ruling is a heavy blow to Russian medal chances in Pyeongchang.

-Among those excluded are six-time gold medalist Viktor Ahn, the short track speedskater whose return to his native South Korea for the Olympics had been hotly anticipated by local fans.
+Among those excluded are six-time gold medalist Viktor Ahn, the short track speedskater whose return to his native South Korea for the Olympics had been eagerly anticipated by local fans.

 Also out are cross-country skiing gold medalist Alexander Legkov and skeleton gold medalist Alexander Tretiakov, as well as potential medal contenders in biathlon, luge and bobsled.

-Three former NHL players – Sergei Plotnikov, Anton Belov and Valeri Nichushkin – also lost appeals, though it was widely considered unlikely they’d have played even if they’d been successful, since the Russian roster is already full.
+Three former NHL players – Sergei Plotnikov, Anton Belov and Valeri Nichushkin – also lost appeals, though it was widely considered unlikely they would have played even if they had been successful because the Russian roster is already full.

 ”You hope justice has been served but how some of these athletes can keep dirty medals from Sochi but be excluded now is hard to reconcile,” Tygart said. ”And why the IOC rushed the process on the Sochi medal decisions is unexplainable and a tragedy for clean athletes.”